NicklasVraa/LiX/readme.md

 [Lix](lix.sty) is a meta-package which bundles other LaTeX packages and commands.
 To use these bundles, simply specify them when importing the LiX package, either in your own document-class, or directly in your main document when using a predefined class.
 The goal of this package is to speed up writing your documents, but also to simplify the process of defining your own class.

+Disclaimer: This project breaks conventions and practices, which are considered to be "standard" by the LaTeX community.
+If you want to learn "pure" LaTeX, this is not the project for you.
+However, for those of you that want to get stuff done: enjoy.

 Shortcuts: [Examples](#examples) | [Syntax](#syntax) | [Installation](#installation) | [Plans](#plans)

 **Motivation**: \